kaz-utashiro/greple/docs/index.md

     greple -e foo -e bar -v 'yabba|dabba|doo'

-If \`+' is placed to positive matching pattern, that pattern is marked as required, and match required count is automatically set to the number of required pattern.
+If \`+' is placed to positive matching pattern, that pattern is marked as required, and required match count is automatically set to the number of required patterns.
 So

     greple '+foo bar baz'